LucasDionisi/TwitchBot_blindtest/README.md

 ### 🔏 Where find the twitch token?
 First, you have to create a [Twitch](https://www.twitch.tv/) account for your bot.

-Retrieve your [Twitch token](https://twitchapps.com/tmi/) and don't share it!
+Retrieve your [Twitch token](https://twitchtokengenerator.com/) and don't share it!
 This token permit to have a full control on your new twitch account.
+Select : I am here to get a ...
+Bot chat token

+If your bot needs to use private messages on Twitch, you must set whispers:read and whispers:edit to "yes".
+Remember to regenerate the API key.

 Note: You can use your own Twitch account, if you want to have your pseudo for you bot.